elastic/kibana/src/core/TESTING.md

 it('callServerAPI result observable emits when the response is received', () => {
   const http = httpServiceMock.createStartContract();
   getTestScheduler().run(({ expectObservable, hot }) => {
-    http.post.mockReturnValue(hot('---(a|)', { a: { someData: 'foo' } }) as any);
+    // need to cast the observable as `any` because http.post.mockReturnValue expects a promise, see previous comment http.post.mockReturnValue(hot('---(a|)', { a: { someData: 'foo' } }) as any);

     const results = callServerAPI(http, { query: 'term' }, {});